See our Newsletter

 The interest group on the topic of health literacy and older adults continues to meet monthly (via conference call).
 We have put together information and a resource list and continue to share ideas for promoting effective health literacy for professionals and consumers.
 For more information, please contact Jutta Ulrich at firstname.lastname@example.org.

-The next meeting (in person) of this group is April 25, 2017 (1-4 pm).
-Location is the Foundation for Senior Living, Caregiver House, 1201 E. Thomas Rd., Phoenix.
-We will tour the house and learn about resources for caregivers.
-We will also take time to learn about projects that everyone is involved in and discuss future events of the Coalition.
-Contact: Hannele Waissi at email@example.com.
+The group met in person April 25, 2017, at the Foundation for Senior Living, Caregiver House, 1201 E. Thomas Rd., Phoenix.
+We toured the house and learned about resources for caregivers.
+This group continues to work on projects and reports at the bi-monthly conference calls.

 A planning committee met regularly in 2015 to update the mission and goals of the AZ Health Literacy Coalition.
 The website was revised and updated, and an interest group formed around the topic of health insurance literacy.

 The group has identified interest and needs in the area of training and resources.
 The goal is to identify needs, future activities, work groups or interest groups with volunteers to help identify and/or develop training material and other resources.